soto-solice/FFXIV-ProximityVoiceChat/README.md

 ### Test Read
 Reads ContentMemberList Array data.
 Unfortunately this array is not cleared automatically by the game, and is just written over when it is next loaded by UI elements
-This means that going from an instance of 30 players to one of 20 would result in the last 10 players from the first instance remaining in this array upon reading it in the new instance
+~~This means that going from an instance of 30 players to one of 20 would result in the last 10 players from the first instance remaining in this array upon reading it in the new instance~~
+Fixed by adding get length function.

-### Test Clear
+### Test Get Length
+Gets the text value of the UI Element Corresponding to the number of players in instance from the ContentMemberList UI screen.

+### ~~Test Clear~~
-The Most Scuffed, probably dangerous, probably horrible workaround to the above problem: Just wipe the array, in theory wiping the array right before reloading it should be fine.
-But im not smart enough to know that for sure, but for now I decided to risk it to test other components of the plugin
+~~The Most Scuffed, probably dangerous, probably horrible workaround to the above problem: Just wipe the array, in theory wiping the array right before reloading it should be fine.
+But im not smart enough to know that for sure, but for now I decided to risk it to test other components of the plugin~~

-## Another Way?
+## ~~Another Way?~~
-Browsing through the dalamud addon inspector I found the struct which displays the member list, perhaps with some more digging I might be able to find where the actual length of the *current* list of players is and only read that far into the ContentMemberList array, removing the need for clearing (and thus editing game memory)
+~~Browsing through the dalamud addon inspector I found the struct which displays the member list, perhaps with some more digging I might be able to find where the actual length of the *current* list of players is and only read that far into the ContentMemberList array, removing the need for clearing (and thus editing game memory)~~~

 ## Signaling Server